-Senior management is responsible for implementing a program to manage the customer compliance risks associated with the Bank's business model, including ensuring compliance with laws and regulations on both a long-term and a day-to-day basis.
-Accordingly, management should be fully involved in its activities and possess sufficient knowledge of all major products to ensure that appropriate risk controls are in place and that accountability and lines of authority are clearly delineated.
+Senior management is responsible for implementing a program to manage customer compliance risks associated with the Bank's business model, including ensuring compliance with laws and regulations on both a long-term and day-to-day basis.
+Consequently, management should be fully involved in its activities and possess sufficient knowledge of all major products to ensure that appropriate risk controls are in place, and that accountability and lines of authority are clearly delineated.

-Senior management also is responsible for establishing and communicating a strong awareness of, and need for, effective customer protection risk controls and high ethical standards.
+Moreover, senior management is responsible for establishing and communicating a strong awareness of, and need for, effective customer protection risk controls and maintaining high ethical standards.